 The new Lighthouse began operation on September 15, 1908, nearly 29 months after the quake.
 It stands 115 feet tall, and featured a 1st Order Fresnel Lens, seven feet in diameter and weighing 4,700 pounds.
 The lens is made up of 258 hand-ground glass prisms all focused toward three sets of double bulls eyes.
 It is these bulls eyes that gave the Point Arena Lighthouse its unique “light signature” of two flashes every six seconds.
 This incredible optic, that holds an appraised value of over $3.5 million, is set in solid bronze framework and was built in France.

 Prior to the introduction of electricity, the lens was rotated by a clockwork mechanism.
 The Keepers, or “wickies” as they were called, had to hand crank a 160 pound weight up the center shaft of the lighthouse every 75 minutes to keep the lens turning.
 Light was produced by a “Funks” hydraulic oil lamp that needed to be refueled every four hours, and whose wicks would have to be trimmed regularly.
 Later, a 1,000 watt electric lamp was installed to replace the oil lamp and a 1/8 horsepower electric motor was installed to turn the gearset that rotated the lens.

 June of 1977 brought the installation of an automated aircraft-type beacon on the tower balcony, and use of the historic 1st Order Fresnel Lens was discontinued.
 The 400 pound aircraft beacon was later replaced by a 40 pound modern rotating light that incorporates the Fresnel principles for the efficient projection of light.
 This was replaced in 2015 by an 8 tier VLB-44 LED array.
-In addition, a radio beacon, The oil lamp in the original 1870 tower was visible for approximately 18 miles, the 1st Order Fresnel Lens in the current tower for 21.5 nautical miles, the rotating light could be seen for 19 nautical miles and the current VLB-44 is visible from up to 14 nautical miles.
-In 1978, the fog signal at the station was silenced and replaced with a radio beacon with a 50 mile signal that originates from the Tower to assist mariners in navigating the Mendocino coast.
+In addition, a radio beacon, The oil lamp in the original 1870 tower was visible for approximately 18 miles, the 1st Order Fresnel Lens in the current tower for 21.5 miles, the rotating light could be seen for 19 miles and the current VLB-44 is visible from up to 14 miles.
+In 1975 the fog signal at the station was silenced and replaced with a radio beacon with a 50 mile signal that originates from the Tower to assist mariners in navigating the Mendocino coast.